Bounce flash photography & The Inverse Square Law

 If I had used direct flash, then the people in the background would comparatively have been much further from my light source than the bride and groom .. hence, the people in the background would’ve been much more under-exposed with direct flash …. than they would’ve been with flash bounced over our shoulder behind us.

-Here is another example that I have used in the article on flash photography during the wedding ceremony in church.
+I’ve used the next two images in the article on flash photography during the wedding ceremony in church.

 1/125 @ f3.5 @ 1600 ISO